saqibcare/Paying-through-Smart-Phone/README.md

 Demo Application
 ----------------

-We have developed this demo application for Android environment.
+We have developed this demo application for the Android environment.
 Android is a very famous mobile operating system, which has been developed by technology Giant “Google”.
-Most of famous mobile companies Samsung, Huawei, Sony, Oppo and Nokia are using Android in their mobile devices.
+Most of the famous mobile companies Samsung, Huawei, Sony, Oppo, and Nokia are using Android in their mobile devices.
-Android is very user friendly and enhance the customer experience by multiple extra services supported by Google from which most popular service is Google Maps.
+Android is very user friendly and enhances the customer experience by multiple extra services supported by Google from which the most popular service is Google Maps.

-*Android is a best selling operating system since 2011 and has almost 2.6 billion monthly active users.*
+*Android is the best selling operating system since 2011 and has almost 2.6 billion monthly active users.*

-we build a simple application to run on android OS.
+we build a simple application to run on Android OS.
 This application is developed in android here we will go through the code of creating this test application and then integrating the Paypal in that application.
 Steps involving in developing this application are as follow:-